 Embark on a Walking Tour

 Really want to immerse yourself in the Haight's cultural history?
 Take a walking tour.
-There are numerous options to choose from, and tours run the gamut from the hippie-themed Haight-Ashbury Flower Power Walking Tour to an audio tour narrated by actor and former activist Peter Coyote, who was at the center of the Haight-Ashbury's counterculture happenings.
+There are numerous options to choose from, like the hippie-themed Haight-Ashbury Flower Power Walking Tour.
 See Charles Manson's garage and the hideout house of newspaper heiress Patty Hearst during her time with the Symbionese Liberation Army (SLA), or embark on a food tour sampling some of the neighborhood's most diverse culinary offerings.
 You can even combine a couple tours and make a day of it.

 Marvel at the Neighborhood's Colorful Victorians